-derstand barriers to participation en working with families 2.1 2.2 Explain barriers which may prevent families participating Evaluate strategies to support families in overcoming barriers to participation In LO2 barriers could include those that come from the learner, who should be aware of the characteristics protected by the Equality Act 2010, their own reaction to them and unconscious bias. derstand how to manage conflict early interventions work 3.1 3.2 3.3 Summarise models of conflict management Analyse how models of conflict management could be applied in own practice Explain the skills required to manage conflict AC3.1 should include Thomas-Kilmann's conflict model. pos able to develop and maintain sitive relationships with families early interventions work 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 Explain how individuals' wishes are listened to, reviewed and implemented Apply effective communication skills when working with families Manage family dynamics to allow all members of the family to be heard Agree with families ground rules and boundaries of the relationship Agree aims and outcomes of the relationship with families Develop a plan recording individuals' wishes and views and actions to achieve the agreed aims and outcomes Maintain positive relationships with families Review progress with families Review and revise own practice in developing and maintaining relationships with families In LO4 it is important that learners understand the needs of and are able to communicate effectively with children and young people, as well as adults.
+Understand barriers to participation when working with families 2.1 Explain barriers which may prevent families participating Evaluate strategies to support families in overcoming barriers to participation In LO2 barriers could include those that come from the learner, who should be aware of the characteristics protected by the Equality Act 2010, their own reaction to them and unconscious bias.
+Understand how to manage conflict in early interventions work 3.1 3.2 3.3 Summarise models of conflict management Analyse how models of conflict management could be applied in own practice Explain the skills required to manage conflict AC3.1 should include Thomas-Kilmann's conflict model.
+Be able to develop and maintain positive relationships with families in early interventions work 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 Explain how individuals' wishes are listened to, reviewed and implemented Apply effective communication skills when working with families Manage family dynamics to allow all members of the family to be heard Agree with families ground rules and boundaries of the relationship Agree aims and outcomes of the relationship with families Develop a plan recording individuals' wishes and views and actions to achieve the agreed aims and outcomes Maintain positive relationships with families Review progress with families Review and revise own practice in developing and maintaining relationships with families In LO4 it is important that learners understand the needs of and are able to communicate effectively with children and young people, as well as adults.
 Learners will need to be able to engage and work with families to ensure successful relationships can be built and changes facilitated.
 This may require persistence with those who are reluctant to engage.
 AC4.1 could be evidenced through professional discussion and/or a reflective account.
 In AC4.2 learners should be able to demonstrate the use of strength-based communications and skills such as assertiveness, questioning, clarification, active listening and interview techniques.
 AC4.2, AC4.3, AC4.4 and AC4.5 may require the learner to have conversations with individual members of the family separately.

-Additional information about the unit ditional information about the unit Unit aim(s) The aim of this unit is to provide learners with the underpinning knowledge and to develop the skills required to build and maintain relationships with families in early interventions work.
-Mapping to National Occupational Standards The learner's practice should reflect the underpinning values and principles from the Work with Parents Na Occupational Standards, LLUK 2011 Assessment guidance This unit requires the workplace assessment of occupational competence.
+Additional information about the unit Unit aim(s) The aim of this unit is to provide learners with the underpinning knowledge and to develop the skills required to build and maintain relationships with families in early interventions work.
+Mapping to National Occupational Standards The learner's practice should reflect the underpinning values and principles from the Work with Parents National Occupational Standards, LLUK 2011 Assessment guidance This unit requires the workplace assessment of occupational competence.

 Unit No 5

 Title Professional Practice i n Early Interventions

 Level 3

 GLH 18

 Total Hours 45

 Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance

-The learner will: 1.
-Understand personal and professional development in early interventions work Summarise the types of activity that can be used to improve practice in early interventions work Explain what is meant by reflective practice Analyse the impact of reflective practice in early interventions work Explain the difference between supervision and appraisal Explain the benefits of supervision appraisal Summarise evidence-based practice models used in early interventions In AC1.1 examples of activities could include coaching, mentoring or work shadowing others and continuing professional development (CPD).
-In AC1.6 learners should be aware of the work of organisations such as the Early Intervention Foundation www.eif.org.uk.
+- nal and professional rly interventions work 1.1 Summarise the types of activity that can be used to improve practice in early interventions work 1.2 Explain what is meant by reflective practice 1.3 Analyse the impact of reflective practice in early interventions work 1.4 Explain the difference between supervision and appraisal 1.5 Explain the benefits of supervision appraisal to own role 1.6 Summarise evidence-based practice models used in early interventions In AC1.1 examples of activities could include coaching, mentoring or work shadowing others and continuing professional development (CPD).
+In AC1.6 learners should be aware of the work of organisations such as the Early Intervention Foundation www.eif.org.uk .